Criminology: Chicago

 The Chicago school arose in the early twentieth century, through the work of Robert E. Park, Ernest Burgess, and other urban sociologists at the University of Chicago.
-In the 1920s, Park and Burgess identified five concentric zones that often exist as cities grow, including the "zone of transition", which was identified as the most volatile and subject to disorder.
+In the 1920s, Park and Burgess identified five concentric zones that often emerge as cities grow, including the "zone of transition", which was considered the most volatile and prone to disorder.
 In the 1940s, Henry McKay and Clifford R. Shaw focused on juvenile delinquents, finding that they were concentrated in the zone of transition.
-The Chicago School was a school of thought developed that blames social structures for human behaviors.
-This thought can be associated or used within criminology, because it essentially takes the stance of defending criminals and criminal behaviors.
-The defense and argument lies in the thoughts that these people and their acts are not their faults but they are actually the result of society (i.e. unemployment, poverty, etc.), and these people are actually, in fact, behaving properly.
+The Chicago School was a school of thought that developed and attributed human behavior to social structures.
+This thought can be associated with, or used in, criminology because it essentially takes the stance of defending criminals and their behavior.
+The defense and argument rest on the idea that these people and their actions are not their fault but the result of societal conditions (e.g., unemployment, poverty), and that they are, in fact, behaving properly.

-Chicago school sociologists adopted a social ecology approach to studying cities and postulated that urban neighborhoods with high levels of poverty often experience a breakdown in the social structure and institutions, such as family and schools.
-This results in social disorganization, which reduces the ability of these institutions to control behavior and creates an environment ripe for deviant behavior.
+Chicago school sociologists adopted a social ecology approach to studying cities.
+They postulated that urban neighborhoods with high levels of poverty often experience a breakdown in the social structure and institutions, such as family and schools.
+This results in social disorganization, which reduces these institutions' ability to control behavior and creates an environment ripe for deviant behavior.

 Other researchers suggested an added social-psychological link.
 Edwin Sutherland suggested that people learn criminal behavior from older, more experienced criminals with whom they may associate.

 Theoretical perspectives used in criminology include psychoanalysis, functionalism, interactionism, Marxism, econometrics, systems theory, postmodernism, behavioural genetics, personality psychology, evolutionary psychology, etc.

 Other schools of thought

 Social structure theories

-This theory is applied to a variety of approaches within the bases of criminology in particular and in sociology more generally as a conflict theory or structural conflict perspective in sociology and sociology of crime.
-As this perspective is itself broad enough, embracing as it does a diversity of positions.
+This theory is applied to a variety of approaches within the bases of criminology, in particular, and in sociology more generally as a conflict theory or structural conflict perspective in sociology and sociology of crime.
+This perspective is broad enough to embrace a diversity of positions.

 Disorganization

 Social disorganization theory is based on the work of Henry McKay and Clifford R. Shaw of the Chicago School.
 Social disorganization theory postulates that neighborhoods plagued with poverty and economic deprivation tend to experience high rates of population turnover.
-This theory suggests that crime and deviance is valued within groups in society, 'subcultures' or 'gangs'.
-These groups have different values to the social norm.
+This theory suggests that crime and deviance are valued within groups in society, 'subcultures' or 'gangs'.
+These groups have different values from the social norm.
 These neighborhoods also tend to have high population heterogeneity.
 With high turnover, informal social structure often fails to develop, which in turn makes it difficult to maintain social order in a community.